On regular graphs equienergetic with their complements: General strongly regular graphs

 After routine computations we obtain that $\Delta(\G) = 2k+1-n$ if and only if \eqref{cond Equien srg} holds. \end{proof}

-\textit{Note:} this proposition appeared recently in \cite{RPPAG} with a similar proof, using the expressions for the energies.
-Our proof is slightly simpler, and obtained as a direct consequence of a the more general fact in Proposition \ref{lem delta}.
+\textit{Note:} This proposition appeared recently in \cite{RPPAG} with a similar proof, using the expressions for the energies.
+Our proof is slightly simpler, and obtained as a direct consequence of a the more general fact given in Proposition \ref{lem delta}.

 Using the previous proposition we now characterize the parameters of all primitive strongly regular graphs which are equienergetic with their complements.
-We recall that strongly regular graphs with parameters $srg(4t+1,2t,t-1,t)$ are called \textit{conference graphs}.
-It is well-known that they exist if and only if $n=4d+1$ is the sum of two perfect squares and that if $\G$ is a strongly regular graph which is not a conference graph, then it is integral.
+We recall that a \textit{conference graph} is any strongly regular graph with parameters

+It is well-known that they exist if and only if $n=4d+1$ is the sum of two perfect squares, and that if $\G$ is a strongly regular graph which is not a conference graph, then it is integral.

 \begin{thm} Let $\G=srg(n,k,e,d)$ be a primitive strongly regular graph.
-Then, $\G$ and $\bar \G$ are equienergetic if and only if one of the following 3 cases occur (provided they exist): \begin{enumerate}[$(a)$] \item If $e-d=-1$, then $\G= \G_d = srg(4d+1,2d,d-1,d) \simeq \bar \G$ is a conference graph with $d\ge 1$.
+Then, $\G$ and $\overline \G$ are equienergetic if and only if one of the following 3 cases occur (provided they exist): \begin{enumerate}[$(a)$] \item If $e-d=-1$, then $\G= \G_d = srg(4d+1,2d,d-1,d) \simeq \overline \G$ is a conference graph with $d\ge 1$.
 In this case, $E(\G)= 2d (1+ \sqrt{4d+1})$. \msk

 \item If $e-d=2h$ with $h \in \Z$, then $\G = \G_{h,\ell}=srg(4\ell^2, k,d+2h,d)$ with

 where $\sqrt{\alpha}=2\ell+1$ for some $\ell\in \mathbb{N}$ such that $\ell \notin \{ \pm h, \pm(h+1) \}$.
 In this case, $E(\G)=2(\ell-h)(2\ell-1)(\ell+h+1)$. \msk